 Translated from the biography established by the AFMD (Friends of the Foundation for the Memory of Deportation from the Allier Department):

-On July 31, 1944 he was deported from Drancy to Auschwitz in convoy n° 77.
+On July 31, 1944 they were deported from Drancy to Auschwitz in convoy n° 77.

 In Le Mémorial de la Déportation des Juifs de France, Serge Klarsfeld writes about convoy n° 77: “The number of deportees was 1300.
 This convoy 77 (…) hauled toward the Auschwitz gas chambers more than 300 children under the age of 18. (…) 291 men were selected with I.D. numbers B 3673 to B 3963; the same for 283 women (A 16457 to A 16739).
 In 1945 there were 209 survivors, of whom 141 were women”.

-He died on August 5, 1944 at Auschwitz according to the Sarreguemines public records and the Journal Officiel n° 65 of March 18, 2003.
+She died on October 15, 1944 at Auschwitz according to the public records of Billy and of Paris’s 9th district, and the Journal Officiel n° 251 of October 26, 2008.

 “Died for France”

-– Klarsfeld, Serge: List of the transfers to Drancy on July 15, 1944
+– Klarsfeld, Serge: List of transfers to Drancy